RGB subs: very short for stars plus longer for nebula?

 Jul 31, 2025

-Both posts discuss personal experiences and learning processes in astrophotography, with one sharing techniques for mono imaging and LRGB processing while the other offers subjective advice for newcomers to the hobby.
+Both posts discuss the authors' personal experiences and learning processes in astrophotography, with one sharing their transition to mono imaging techniques and the other offering subjective advice based on their journey in the hobby.